harmsm/PyCmdMessenger/README.md

    types between the local computer and the arduino.

 ### Compatibility
- * Compatibility: Python 3.x (a tweaked version supporting Python 2.7 is [here](https://github.com/zlite/PyCmdMessenger)).
+ * Compatibility: Python 2.x and 3.x.
  * Should work on all platforms supported by pyserial.
  * Known to work on Raspberry Pi (raspbian), linux (Ubuntu 15.10), and Windows 10.